Shivanikinagi/Flux/docs/ROADMAP.md

 ## 🎉 Conclusion

-ChatterPay is on track to revolutionize crypto payments through WhatsApp.
+Flux is on track to revolutionize crypto payments through WhatsApp.
 The foundation is solid with comprehensive smart contracts, robust backend infrastructure, and seamless WhatsApp integration.

 **Next Focus**: Testing, documentation, and advanced features to enhance user experience and security.